Katy Jurado: 1951–1968: Success in Hollywood

-In addition to acting, Jurado worked as a movie columnist, radio reporter and bullfight critic to support her family.
+In addition to acting, Jurado worked as a movie columnist, radio reporter, and bullfight critic to support her family.
 She was on assignment when filmmaker Budd Boetticher and actor John Wayne spotted her at a bullfight.
 Neither knew she was an actress.
 However, Boetticher, who was also a professional bullfighter, cast Jurado in his 1951 film Bullfighter and the Lady, opposite Gilbert Roland, as the wife of an aging matador.
+She was not interested in working in American films but accepted because the film would be shot in Mexico.
 She had rudimentary English language skills and memorized and delivered her lines phonetically.
-Despite this handicap, her strong performance brought her to the attention of Hollywood producer Stanley Kramer, who cast her in the classic Western High Noon (1952), starring Gary Cooper and Grace Kelly.
+Despite this limitation, her strong performance brought her to the attention of Hollywood producer Stanley Kramer, who cast her in the classic Western High Noon (1952), starring Gary Cooper and Grace Kelly.
 Jurado learned to speak English for the role, studying and taking classes two hours per day for two months.
 She played saloon owner Helen Ramírez, former love of reluctant hero Cooper's Will Kane.
 She earned a Golden Globe Award for Best Supporting Actress and gained notice in the American movie industry.

-In 1953, she had a role in Arrowhead with Charlton Heston and Jack Palance, playing an evil Comanche woman, the love interest of Heston's character.
-The next year in 1954, Jurado was chosen to play Spencer Tracy's Comanche wife in the film Broken Lance, directed by Edward Dmytryk.
-The role was intended for Dolores del Río, but the U.S. government, accusing del Rio of being a communist sympathizer at the height of the McCarthy era, refused permission for her to work in the United States.
+From the success of the film, Jurado began working on numerous American films, most of them in the Western genre.
+In 1953, she had a role in San Antone, directed by Joseph Kane and opposite Rod Cameron.
+In the same year, she had a role in Arrowhead with Charlton Heston and Jack Palance, playing an evil Comanche woman, the love interest of Heston's character.

+In 1954, actress Dolores del Río was accused of being a communist sympathizer at the height of the McCarthy era, and the U.S. government refused permission for her to work in the film Broken Lance, directed by Edward Dmytryk and where she was going to interpret Spencer Tracy's Comanche wife.
 Jurado was selected for the role despite the resistance of the studio because of her youth.
 After viewing footage of her scenes, studio executives were impressed.
 Her performance garnered an Academy Award nomination.
 Jurado was the first Latin American actress to compete for the Oscar.